Avenham Park: Recent developments

-These improvements are intended to make the park cleaner and safer, and provide more events and activities for the people of Preston.

-The old stage, which was removed in early 2006, was replaced by a small performance area and facilities to install temporary concert stages like those used at music festivals throughout the country.

-An architectural design competition was launched by RIBA Competitions and McChesney Architects were chosen by Preston City Council and in September 2008 the new Pavilion, with its cafe, opened.
-A programme of public lunchtime walks has been scheduled and the function room may also be booked.
-Attractive new lamps have been installed on the pathways leading to the Pavilion.
-The Japanese garden has also been restored and improved.
+An architectural design competition was launched by RIBA Competitions and McChesney Architects were chosen by Preston City Council, at a cost of £2 million.
+In September 2008 the new Pavilion, together with its cafe, was opened.
+New lamps were installed and the Japanese Garden was restored.
 As part of the refurbishment, the path along the railway embankment and the viaduct was widened and given a hard surface.
 The Council intends to open this path onto the Fishergate Centre car park, to allow direct pedestrian and cycle access from the railway.

 In April 2015 an unexploded military mortar bomb was discovered by metal detectorists near the park.
 An area close to the Old Tram Bridge was cordoned off.
 In February 2019, the tram bridge was closed when an inspection revealed cracks putting the bridge at risk of collapse.
+In March 2024 a new suspension-type design was revealed for a replacement bridge and in April work began on a £6.6m project to replace the old tram bridge.
+It is hoped the new bridge, funded by Levelling Up cash and LCC, will open in 2025.